-5.8 BIODIVERSITY
+5.7 BIODIVERSITY

-5.8.1 VEGETATION
+5.7.1 VEGETATION

-The largest part of EPL 7769 is covered with the southern Kalahari vegetation type of the Acacia tree-and-shrub savanna sub-biome.
+The largest part of EPL 7769 is covered with the southern Kalahari vegetation type of the Acacia treeand-shrub savanna sub-biome.
 Only the furthest western part is covered with the Dwarf shrub savanna vegetation type of the Nama Karoo sub-biome (Figure 11).
 Where the soils are shallower and the landscape hillier, plant growth tends to be shrubby.
 Eastwards, where the soils become deeper and the landscape flattens, vegetation is characterized by large, open expanses of grass dotted by small trees and bushes (Mendelsohn et al., 2002).
 Most of the woody vegetation vary between 1 and 2m in height.
 Along the dry rivers, vegetation is slightly denser, and the trees are of a higher length as well.
 As a result, the linear belts associated with the ephemeral rivers form a stark contrast with the adjacent vegetation.
 South of Rehoboth the Oanob River sustains a dense stand of Camelthorn trees, for example.

 The most important environmental variable affecting the vegetation in this part of the country is rain and to a lesser extent frost, but micro-habitat conditions and rangeland management practices determine bush density and grass composition.
 Grazing resources are made up of a wide variety of grass species, which vary widely in palatability and abundance.
 Bush encroachment is noticeable, mainly on farmland north of Rehoboth.
-Exposed to continuous periods of selective grazing by livestock many of these farms are marked by a densification of bush and a decreased carrying capacity.
+Exposed to continuous periods of selective grazing by livestock many of these farms are marked by densification of bush and a decreased carrying capacity.

 Plant diversity in the west is high, estimated between 400 and 499 species, mainly as a direct result of the higher elevations.
 Over the eastern parts of the EPL the estimate plant diversity range drops to 150 - 299 species.
 Plant endemism is also expected to be lower to the east, (Mendelsohn et al., 2002).
+Exploration activities are not likely to extend onto the eastern parts of the EPL.
 Local differentiation as a result of topographical variance and availability of water is possible though.
-As a rule of thumb diversity increases over rocky, elevated areas and along drainage lines.
+As a rule of thumb, diversity increases over rocky, elevated areas and along drainage lines which merits a cautious approach to exploration activities in these landscapes.